caestradaa/real_estate_daproj/README.md

 Ater extrating the data it needed to be cleaned so it was uploaded into Power Query and made the following changes:
 - Removed duplicates, errors and empty rows.
 - Splited "Title" into two columms: "Property type" and "Neighborhood".
-- The name of the neighborhoods was standardized and also locality was included by making a left outer join with the official data table of the district Mayor's Office.
+- The name of the neighborhoods was standardized and also locality was included by making a left outer join with the official data table of the District Mayor's Office.
 - Set data types and format.
 - Made a reference of the dataset and removed "URL" columm which wasa not relevant for the analysis.
 - Outliers were treated specifically for "sale price" and "area".
 To identify them, the distribution of the values was analyzed and the columns were profiled using Power Query.
 In addition, criteria such as errors, values without logical sense and the target market to be addressed were taken into account.